 "From the depths of the mirror, a corpse gazed back at me.
 The look in his eyes, as they stared into mine, has never left me."

 This powerful quote describes Eliezer's reflection after liberation.
 The image of the corpse symbolizes the death of his former self, the innocent boy who entered the camps.
-The haunting gaze in the corpse's eyes represents the indelible trauma of the Holocaust, a trauma that will forever mark him.
+Even so, the haunting gaze in the corpse's eyes represents the indelible trauma of the Holocaust, a trauma that will forever mark him.
 This quote speaks to the lasting psychological damage inflicted on Holocaust survivors and the difficulty of reintegrating into normal life after experiencing such horror.

 -